matross/mapstache/README.md

 health_check_url: "http://example.com/my-app/health-check"
 ```

-Now, any sane developer would want to eliminate the data duplication in their configs.
+Any sane developer would want to eliminate this data duplication.
 This is where Mapstache comes into play.
-If we were
-to pair Mapstache with a [mustache](http://mustache.github.io/) template engine, as in our example above, we can rewrite our config to look like:
+Assuming
+we're using Clostache as described above, we could refactor our config using the [mustache](http://mustache.github.io/)
+template syntax:

 ```yaml
 ---